Matthew Weigman

-Matthew Weigman (born 20 April 1990) is a blind American man who has used his heightened hearing ability to help him deceive telephone operators and fake various in-band phone signals.
-Before his arrest at the age of 18, Weigman had used this ability to become a well known phone phreaker, memorizing phone numbers by tone and performing uncanny imitations of various phone line operators to perform pranks such as swatting on his rivals.
+Matthew Douglas Weigman (born April 20, 1990) is a blind American man who has used his heightened hearing ability to help him deceive telephone operators and fake various in-band phone signals.
+Before his arrest at the age of 18, Weigman had used this ability to become a well-known phone phreaker, memorizing phone numbers by tone and performing uncanny imitations of various phone line operators to perform pranks such as swatting his rivals.

 Early life

 Matthew Weigman was born and raised in East Boston.
 Legally blind due to optic nerve atrophy, he was capable of rudimentary perception of contrast in bright light.

 At the age of 11, Weigman came across party lines.
 His friends said that after only a few years, he was absorbed in these party lines to the extent that he would spend days on the phone at a time.
-Weigman learned tricks from other party line participants, recycled from telecommunication hacker groups known as Phone Phreaks of the 1980s, to gain free telephone service, frighten individuals whom he disliked and sexually harass women.
+Weigman learned tricks from other party line participants, recycled from telecommunication hacker groups known as Phone Phreaks of the 1980s, to gain free telephone service, frighten individuals he disliked and sexually harass women.

 First offense

 At the age of 14, Weigman had already gained a considerable amount of skill and knowledge about phone hacking via party lines but had not yet used these skills to do anything illegal.
 However, when a girl refused phone sex with him during a party line session, Weigman initiated a call to 911 with a forged Caller ID pretending to be a gunman holding her and her father at gunpoint.
-Weigman was not indicted for his crime, marking the beginning of a "life long obsession" for Weigman who performed as many as 60 other forged SWAT calls prior to his indictment.
+Weigman was not indicted for his crime, marking the beginning of a "lifelong obsession" for Weigman who performed as many as 60 other forged SWAT calls prior to his indictment.